mosip/registration/design/registration/registration-windows-scanner-integration.md

 ### Command to create the Com4j Wrapper class from dll file
 - java -jar tlbimp.jar -o wia -p wia %WINDIR%\system32\wiaaut.dll
-- https://windows10dll.nirsoft.net/wiaaut_dll.html - entire wrapper classes and the respective interface is available here.
+- The entire wrapper classes and the respective interface is available [here](https://windows10dll.nirsoft.net/wiaaut_dll.html).

 ### If No Scanner found then get the below error
 [WIA_S_NO_DEVICE_AVAILABLE](https://docs.microsoft.com/en-us/windows/desktop/wia/-wia-error-codes) - No scanner device was found.
 Make sure the device is online, connected to the PC, and has the correct driver installed on the PC.
 0x80210015